nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

 The purpose of this section is to provide a historical view of repeat medications that the patient has been recorded to have been prescribed or taken.
 This informs the clinical decision-making process.

-A list of all past medications, issued to a patient ordered by date descending (i.e. most recent date/time first).
-The type will include Acute, or Repeat.

 Where the medication was cancelled (Acute) or Discontinued (Repeat), this should be included in the Details column as Cancelled followed by Date of Cancellation or Discontinued, followed by Date when discontinued.

 ### Date Filter ###